 Location: In-person keynote presentation at Museum Computer Network 37th Annual Conference, Doubletree Portland Hotel PNW Ballroom, Portland, Oregon, USA

 During her keynote, Karen shared her expertise on “location-aware” devices, networks and cloud storage aligned to opportunities to deliver innovative user experiences in cultural and educational settings.
-She proposed and showed examples of the impact of how this “adaptive connectedness” offers opportunities for unique museum experiences that can adapt and scale based on factors such as location, time, and social connections.
+She presented new concept designs for museum environments, demonstrating the impact of how “adaptive connectedness” offers opportunities for unique museum experiences.
+The concepts Karen showed included visitor experiences capable of adapting based on factors such as location, time, and social connections.

 MIT Media Laboratory Guest Lecture